Medically Reviewed May 2022, by Mr Sankar - Chief Medical Officer for The Harley Medical Group

 Breast Implant Removal & Breast Implant Replacement Surgery

 There are many reasons why women choose to remove or replace their implants.
 Your implants may have come to the end of their natural lifespan, a change in lifestyle means that you no longer want to have breast implants.
 Your original implants may feel too large or too small, or it may simply be that body changes from pregnancy, weight fluctuations and natural ageing has left you unhappy with the current appearance of your breasts.
-Whatever your reason for want to removal and, potentially replacing, your breast implants our team of highly qualified breast specialists will be able to talk you through the options available to you.
+Whatever your reason for wanting to remove, or potentially replace your breast implants, our team of highly qualified specialists will be able to talk you through the options available to you.

 Breast Implant Removal Surgery